Reviewing Cal-Maine Foods (NASDAQ:CALM) and BIQI International (NASDAQ:BIQIF)

 |N/A

-This table compares Cal-Maine Foods and BIQI International’s revenue, earnings per share (EPS) and valuation.
+This table compares Cal-Maine Foods and BIQI International’s gross revenue, earnings per share and valuation.

 |Gross Revenue